By Caryn Lipson

 - The strain this trial succeeded against most clearly has not circulated globally since 2020 and has been removed from many vaccines.
 The strain it failed against is the only influenza B lineage still circulating.

-- Five deaths in the vaccine arm, one in the placebo.
-The total is consistent with background mortality in the trial countries.
-The 5-to-1 distribution has no published explanation.
+- Five deaths in the vaccine arm and one in the placebo deemed not related to the vaccine.
+While the total is consistent with background mortality in the trial countries there is no explanation for the excess mortality in the vaccine arm.

 Introduction